 The First Anglo-Sikh War

-Following the first Anglo-Sikh war, the geographical territories between Ravi and Indus were transferred to Gulab Singh and he was then recognized as the independent Maharaja of Jammu and Kashmir.
-And it was him who had changed the name of Rajauri to Rampur.
-It had now become a princely state of Jammu and Kashmir.
+Following the first Anglo-Sikh war, the geographical territories between the river Ravi and Indus were transferred to Gulab Singh and he was then recognized as the independent Maharaja of Jammu and Kashmir.
+It was him who changed the name of Rajauri to Rampur.
+With this, Rajauri had now become a princely state of Jammu and Kashmir.
 A man named Mian Hathu was further appointed as the governor of this place.
 It is said that it was he who made the Rajouri Fort at Dhannidhar village.
 And after the timeline of Mian Hathu, Rajouri was then converted into a tehsil and was also affiliated with Bhimber district.

 The Partition And The War